Lucasplaygaemes/JNTD/README.md

 # Releases!
 I will make releases every few days with minor changes, or when big changes are made, i will also make one.
 Can't say which plataforms it will be deployed.

-# Multiplatform (again)?
-I'm now proudly using FREE BSD, and isn't really nothing special from other linux distros, even though it's not linux.
-Will use it for some time.
-Probably won't be my main OS, but knowing it was all made in C, give it's a special place in my heart.

 # Issues!
 I'm already doing it, and from now on i will add issues always i have a bug or something i need to fix, to improve terminal workflow, i'm using gh and git, because yet gh don't replace git for me.
 I will try to fix then in at max 2 weeks after created, or at least try and add updates about it.